Will I lose control of my business after Pioneera acquires it?

 Is everything confidential?
 Who else sees my numbers?

 Yes.
 The first conversation involves no financials at all.
 After a mutual non-disclosure agreement is signed, information is shared with the deal team and named external advisors only, never with portfolio operators or competitors.
-Folk records and email threads stay inside Pioneera.
+Our internal records and email threads stay inside Pioneera.
 After closing, the existence of the transaction is announced only with the founder's agreement on the timing and the language.
 Owners who want a quiet exit get a quiet exit.

 What is the difference between Pioneera and a strategic acquirer?